ajinkya933/Tensorflow_Api_Docker_Files/README.md

 ![Image of Yaktocat](https://github.com/ajinkya933/Tensorflow_Api_Docker_Files/blob/master/imgs/puddle_jumper_octodex.jpg)

+With Github and Docker's help, I solve a really frustating problem, my problem was each time I make some changes to a library or tensorflow version the tensorflow object detection API didnt produce any output.
+There were n number of errors and it wasted alot of my time to fix them each time.
+Finally I made a Docker container whos instructions are given in nice details below, and now whenever I have a trained model from object detection API.
+I just build docker image and test it and it tests models with good consistency. .
+Note I use ```object_detection2.ipynb``` from research/object detection directory to test my retrained models.

-To build the docker file navigate to each folder and type:
+#### To build the docker file navigate to each folder and type:

 ```
 docker build -t tensorflow .
 ```

-After building start:
+#### After building start:
 ```
 docker run --name tensorflow -p 8888:8888 -d tensorflow
 ```
 And open http://localhost:8888
 Password: root

-To ssh into a docker container
+#### To ssh into a docker container
 ```
 docker exec -it <container name> /bin/bash
 ```

-To stop the docker file type:
+#### To stop the docker file type:

 ```
 docker rm -f tensorflow
 ```

-To copy files from localhost to docker
+#### To copy files from localhost to docker
 ```
 docker cp <local_folder> <docker_container_name>:<full_path of folder inside docker>
 ```

 note <docker_container_name>: can be got by command : ```docker ps -a```

-To copy files from docker to localhost
+#### To copy files from docker to localhost
 ```
 docker cp <docker_container_name>:<full_path of folder inside docker> <local_folder>
 ```